Huegoxaga/notes/java/android.md

 - `colorPrimary` controls the app bar color
 - `colorPrimaryVariant` controls the status bar color
 - The background color of some widgets is controlled by the theme type
+  - Use theme `Theme.MaterialComponents.DayNight.DarkActionBar.Bridge` to change the button background color

 ##### `strings.xml`